lesach/degiro-java-client/README.md

 // Create a vwdIssueId list.
 Note that vwdIssueId is NOT a productId (vwdIssueId is a DProduct field).
 List<Long> vwdIssueIds = new ArrayList<>(1);
-vwdIssueIds.add(280099308L); // Example product vwdIssueId
+vwdIssueIds.add(280099308L); // Example productName vwdIssueId
 degiro.subscribeToPrice(vwdIssueIds); // Callable multiple times with different products.

 // You need some type of control loop, background thread, etc... to prevent JVM termination (out of this scope)